statirjs/page/content/core/formes.md

 });
 ```

-10. as you see above, payload it is same value for all steps
+10. as you can see above, payload has same value for all steps

 ```js
 const counterBuilder = () => ({ 👍